Biblioklept/biblioklept.github.io/modlists/dust-and-death/changelog/index.md

 ## Changelog

+### Update 1.0.3
+- Save safe.
+- Updated mods.
+- Added DLC Hostility Fixes - ESPless by ObieDwyer.

+Thank you to Fish in the Discord server for pointing it out to me in DMs.
+However please use the support channel for the modlist to report bugs.

 ### Update 1.0.2
 - Save safe.
 	- Important note: **Re-enable Vigor - Armor Integration if not on a new save**.
 While the Armor assets and items are built into Vigor base, it's best to be safe.